SquareSR/Testing-Red-Classic/beginner.md

 - Machop: Thrash x1-2
 - Drowzee: Thrash x1

-Get TM28 Dig from the Rocket
+Get TM28 Dig from the Rocket.

 Pick up the hidden Full Restore in the underground path (feel free to use it any time, otherwise we'll use it before Surge for a safe Fly Split).